UW-Hydro/VIC/docs/Documentation/Drivers/Image/Params.md

 # Converting from VIC 4 to VIC 5

 We are developing a few scripts to aid users in moving from VIC 4 to VIC 5.
-These scripts are currently distributed via [`tonic`](https://github.com/UW-Hydro/tonic).
+These scripts are currently distributed via the [`tonic`](https://github.com/UW-Hydro/tonic) [Python](https://www.python.org/) package.

-### Installing Tonic Using Anaconda
+### Option 1: Installing Tonic Using Anaconda

 The easiest way to install Tonic and its dependencies is to use the [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/).
+The instructions below assume the user is using the `bash` shell.  `tonic` supports the use of Python 2.7 or 3.4+.

 To install Anaconda, follow these two simple steps (check to make sure the installer version is the most current)